Tobacco politics

-Tobacco politics refers to the politics surrounding the use and distribution of tobacco.
+Tobacco politics refers to the politics surrounding the use and distribution of tobacco, likewise with regulations.

 In the United States, from the 1950s until the 1990s, tobacco industries wielded great influence in shaping public opinion on the health risks of tobacco.
 Despite the efforts of public health advocates, scientists, and those affected by smoking, both Congress and courts favored the tobacco industry in policy and litigation.
-It was not until the 1990s when public health advocates had more success in litigating against tobacco industries, including the 1998 Master Settlement Agreement between major tobacco companies and 46 state attorneys general.
-Although public opinion in the United States on cigarette smoking is more unfavorable, many large tobacco companies continue to find success internationally.
+It was not until the 1990s that public health advocates had more success in litigating against tobacco industries, including the 1998 Master Settlement Agreement between major tobacco companies and 46 state attorneys general.
+Although public opinion in the United States on tobacco use is generally unfavorable, many large tobacco companies continue to find success internationally, and tobacco companies have expanded into other product categories, such as electronic cigarettes, as traditional tobacco use declines.

 As of 2018, 169 states have signed the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC), which governs international tobacco control.
 However, many nations have had difficulty complying with the FCTC, with higher rates of smoking especially in developing nations.
-There are currently close to one billion smokers worldwide.
+There are currently almost 1.3 billion smokers globally.

 Taxation

 Tobacco has been taxed by state governments in the United States for decades.
-The cumulative revenue of US tobacco taxation exceeded $32 billion in 2010, creating a major source of income for government.
+The cumulative revenue of US tobacco taxation exceeded $32 billion in 2010, establishing a major revenue stream for government.
+That said, revenue from US tobacco taxation peaked in 2010 at $17.2 billion, and has steadily decreased every year since then with revenue in 2023 at $11.6 billion.

-The Contraband Cigarette Trafficking Act of 1978, a law which makes cigarette smuggling a felony punishable by up to 5 years in federal prison, is used to prosecute smugglers who avoid paying the taxes on cigarettes.
+The Contraband Cigarette Trafficking Act of 1978, a law that makes cigarette smuggling a felony punishable by up to 5 years in federal prison, is a means to prosecute smugglers who avoid paying duties on cigarettes.
 The Stop Tobacco Smuggling in the Territories Act of 2013 (H.R.
-338; 113th Congress), proposed during the 113th United States Congress, would have updated the Contraband Cigarette Trafficking Act to include American Samoa, the Commonwealth of the Northern Mariana Islands, and Guam, which were previously not covered by the law.
-However, although the bill passed the House, it died in the Senate.
+338; 113th Congress), proposed during the 113th United States Congress, would have updated the Contraband Cigarette Trafficking Act to include American Samoa, the Commonwealth of the Northern Mariana Islands, and Guam, which were previously not extended to by the law.
+Although the bill was successfully passed in the House of Representatives, after much debate and discussion, it ultimately failed to gain approval in the Senate.
+This failure could have been due to a variety of factors, such as opposition from senators with differing political views, concerns over specific provisions within the bill, or procedural hurdles that prevented it from moving forward.
+As a result, despite its initial success in the House, the bill was unable to proceed through the full legislative process and become law.